Zoids: Zoids 25th: Rebirth Century

 Starting in 2008 as part of the line's 25th anniversary, this new Zoids line contains both re-releases of 80s Zoids and entirely new designs.
 The backstory is set between the end of the original line and the start of the new Japanese release, covering the Zoidians' efforts to rebuild after the meteor disaster and the conflicts that come with it.

 Zoids Anime 10th Anniversary

 Starting in 2009, as a tribute to both the NJR Zoids Release and the Chaotic Century Anime series, the Anime 10th Anniversary is a limited line of correctly colored model kits based on those piloted by characters in the Anime series.
 The line abruptly stopped after just two of the kits were released.
 Zoids: Chaotic Century is what this 10th anniversary is based upon.
 It was only ended in 1999.

 Revoltech Zoids

 A company called Kaiyodo released four Zoids as Revoltech figures under the Yamaguchi line.
 Two Zoid types, the Blade Liger and the Geno Breaker, were produced with the Liger coming in three different colors.
-These Zoids were made to be highly pose-able, having more joints than any Revoltech before.
+These Zoids were made to be highly poseable, having more joints than any Revoltech before.
 These Zoids are smaller than the motorized Zoid models but larger than the Hasbro action figures.